Margaret Sullivan

 Teaching Interests

-Information organization, access, and retrieval across diverse populations
+Information organization, access, and retrieval across diverse populations, grant writing, information literacy

 Publications & Research